Remembering the lives 215 children whose remains were discovered at the site of the Shingwauk Indian Residential School in Kamloops, B.C.

 - Staying at home, unless it is an emergency to go out;

-- If you must go out, avoid crowds by staying a 6-foot distance from others;
+- If you must go out, wear a mask and avoid crowds by staying a 6-foot distance from others;

 - Washing hands for a minimum of 20 seconds frequently;